Skip to content

 A story I recently reviewed had no main character.
 It didn’t have a story arc either.

-This is common for some new authors.
-They have a message they want to convey but don’t realize it needs to be within the boundaries of a good fiction story.
+The lack of arcs is common for some new authors.
+They have a message they want to convey, but don’t realize it needs to be within the boundaries of a good fiction story.

-I realize that many people think writing for children is simple.
+I realize that many people think writing for children is easy.

 How hard can it be, right?